One of the best examples of the kids' Science Show

 - Breakout Character: He was Doc Brown's assistant.

-- Bowties Are Cool: He may not be a doctor, but he's still a Trope Codifier!
+- Bowties Are Cool: He may not be a doctor (although the honorary doctorates might say otherwise), but he's still a Trope Codifier!

 - Cloud Cuckoo Lander: [insert sciencey topic here]-Girl, a recurring character who's there to... well, rant enthusiastically about the topic at hand.